piotrmaslanka/satella/docs/instrumentation/metrics.rst

 specified, will set given level upon returning the even existing metric.

+This will be set on all children **created by this call**.
+If you have any children from previous calls, they will remain unaffected.

 If you specify any kwargs, they will be delivered to the last metric's in chain constructor.